WGierke/git_better/documentation/documentation.md

 ### Data Retrieval
 The corresponding repository of the challenge includes 30 labeled repositories and 31 repositories that can be used as validation data.
-It wouldn't be possible to train convincing prediction models using only these provided data sets .
+It wouldn't be possible to train convincing prediction models using only these provided data sets.
 To extend the amount of available training data (and as a first step to reduce overfitting), we used the GitHub Search API, GitHub Showcases and automated as well as manual Google searches to retrieve more data.
 One can find the amount of retrieved, labeled repositories and their origin in the following table.